a-b-street/abstreet/docs/articles/trafficsim/article.md

   vehicle is still in the Crossing state, so we need to notify intersections ahead of time of intended turns and an ETA.

+One contributor to permanent gridlock is cars and bikes being stuck in an intersection, preventing conflicting turns from being performed.
+To help avoid this, one of the last checks that stop signs and traffic signals perform before accepting a new turn request is that the target lane has enough space for the new vehicle.
+This is "reserved" space, not necessarily currently occupied by vehicles in that lane.
+This accounts for other vehicles performing a turn bound for that lane.
+See `try_to_reserve_entry` in `mechanics/queue.rs`.
+When a car completely leaves a lane (determined by the "laggy head" described above), this space is freed, and blocked cars are woken up.

 ## Demand data

 The input to a traffic simulation consists of a list of trips -- start from